Ladies-Storm-Hackathons/Resources/learning_resources.md

 ### Functional Programming
 * [Haskell Programming from First Principles](http://haskellbook.com)
   As the authors state, Haskell is not a difficult language to use.
 Haskell is difficult to teach effectively.
 This book makes learning Haskell a joy.
+The first chapter of the book is free, then the book is $59.